-Indicators: Health Care

-1. Is access to emergency healthcare for asylum seekers guaranteed in national legislation?

-∑ Yes ☐ No

-2. Do asylum seekers have adequate access to health care in practice?

-☐ Yes ☐ Limited ☐ No 0

-3. Is specialised treatment for victims of torture or traumatised asylum seekers available in

-practice?
-0

-4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health
+Indicators: Health Care 1.
+Is access to emergency healthcare for asylum seekers guaranteed in national legislation?
+2. Do asylum seekers have adequate access to health care in practice? ☐ Yes ☐ Limited ☐ No) 3.
+Is specialised treatment for victims of torture or traumatised asylum seekers available in practice?)
+4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health care? ر د

-care?
-0

 Asylum seekers under the regular procedure, like any other third-country nationals below a certain income level, have access to health care thanks to the universal healthcare insurance (PUMA) system.
 Since January 2020, the 3-month residence requirement that applies to other third-country nationals and which used to apply only to asylum seekers under the Dublin procedure is now applicable to all asylum seekers without exception.
 After this 3-month period, asylum seekers benefit from the PUMA.
 The request to benefit from the PUMA is made to the social security services (CPAM) of the place of residence or domiciliation.
 The asylum seeker must submit documentary evidence of the regularity of his or her stay in France, marital status and the level of his or her resources.
+As a result, asylum seekers cannot see a doctor for free, except in hospitals in case of emergency, which means a postponement of treatment.
+Other negative consequences since the introduction of the new 3-month residence requirement include the fact that the compulsory examination at the entrance to the accommodation centers cannot be set up, psychological care is not accessible and vulnerability assessments are rendered more complicated.